MachadoLhes/RestQL-docs/restql/manager.md

 #### Retrieving Saved Queries

-RestQL-server has a route to retrieve all the saved queries of a given namespace.
+restQL-HTTP has a route to retrieve all the saved queries of a given namespace.

 The route `GET http://localhost:3000/ns/:namespace` will return the following response: